MicrosoftDocs/dataexplorer-docs/data-explorer/cross-tenant-query-and-commands.md

 ## Add Principals

-After updating the `trustedExternalTenants` property, you must give access to principals from the approved tenants.
+After updating the `trustedExternalTenants` property, you can give access to principals from the approved tenants.
 Use the Azure portal to give a principal [cluster level permissions](manage-cluster-permissions.md) or [database permissions](manage-database-permissions.md).
 Alternatively, to give access to a database, table, function, or materialized view level, use [management commands](kusto/management/security-roles.md).

 ## Limitations